 A QR code consists of black modules (square dots) arranged in a square grid on a white background, which can be read by an imaging device (such as a camera) and processed using Reed–Solomon error correction until the image can be appropriately interpreted.
 The required data are then extracted from patterns present in both horizontal and vertical components of the image.

 A QR code uses four standardized encoding modes (numeric, alphanumeric, byte/binary, and kanji) to efficiently store data.

-Telerik UI for WinForms is a professional grade UI library with 140+ components for building modern and feature-rich applications.
+The QR Code is part of Telerik UI for WinForms, a professional grade UI library with 160+ components for building modern and feature-rich applications.
 To try it out sign up for a free 30-day trial.